Need Incubators for your lab?

 - Load 15 µl of each sample on protein mini-gels.

-- Run the gel for 3 hours at constant 50 mA/gel.
+- Run the gel for 3 hours at a constant 50 mA/gel.

 - Fix the gels with 10 ml fixation solution (50% methanol and 10% acetic acid) for 30 minutes at room temperature under slow rocking.